 Eurovision Song Contest (ESC) is one of the truly remarkable European television programs transmitted live via the Eurovision satellite network.
-Some 100 million viewers in Europe and throughout the world watch the program.
+More than 195 million viewers in Europe and throughout the world watch the program.

 ESC is rich in tradition and heritage, dating back to 1956.
 Inspired by the popular Italian San Remo Festival, the ESC idea was born during a meeting of the European Broadcasting Union (EBU) in Monaco in 1955, and adopted in Rome shortly after.
 The brainchild of the brilliant idea was Marcel Baison, French representative of the EBU.
 The contest would be to help foster European unity after the Cold War and to test the limits of live television broadcast technology.

 The first competition was held on May 24 in the city of Lugano, Switzerland in 1956, (headquarters of the EBU is in Geneva, Switzerland) Seven countries – Switzerland, Netherlands, Belgium, Germany, France, Luxemburg and Italy participated in the contest.
 Over the years as the contest progressed, other countries were added.
 The contest has grown and expanded, and after the fall of the USSR, the number of countries eligible to compete skyrocketed.
 The participation level rose to pass 40 nations at the end of the 20th century.

 The winner of the 1956 Eurovision Contest became Lys Assia (Switzerland) with her song - Refrain.